John Cassavetes: Acting workshop

 By 1956, Cassavetes had begun teaching an alternative to method acting in his own workshop—co-founded with friend Burt Lane in New York City—in which performance would be based on character creation rather than back-story or narrative requirements.
 Cassavetes particularly scorned Lee Strasberg's Method-based Actors Studio, and the Cassavetes-Lane approach held that acting should be an expression of creative joy rather than the "moody, broody anguish" associated with Strasberg's teaching.

 Shortly after opening the workshop, Cassavetes was invited to audition at the Actors Studio, and he and Lane devised a prank: they claimed to be performing a scene from a recent stage production but in fact improvised a performance on the spot, fooling an impressed Strasberg.
 Cassavetes then fabricated a story about his financial troubles, prompting Strasberg to offer him a full scholarship to the Studio; Cassavetes immediately rejected it, feeling that Strasberg did not know anything about acting if he had been so easily fooled by the two ruses.

 An improvisation exercise in the workshop inspired the idea for his writing and directorial debut, Shadows (1959; first version 1957).
 Cassavetes raised the funds for the production from friends and family, as well as listeners to Jean Shepherd's late-night radio talk-show Night People.
-His stated purpose was to make a film about modest-income “little people”, unlike Hollywood studio productions, which focused on stories about wealthy people.
+His stated purpose was to make a film about modest-income "little people", unlike Hollywood studio productions, which focused on stories about wealthy people.
+The first version of Shadows was shown in November 1958 at New York's Paris Theater and praised by the avant-garde filmmaker Jonas Mekas.
+However, Cassavetes was so dissatisfied with the audience's response that he reshot and re-edited much of the film, and premiered the second version in November 1959 as part of Amos Vogel's Cinema 16 series.
 Cassavetes was unable to gain American distribution of Shadows, but it won the Critics Award at the Venice Film Festival.
 European distributors later released the movie in the United States as an import.
 Although the box-office returns of Shadows in the United States were slight, it did gain attention from the Hollywood studios.